Published on 13 October 2022

 Types of Anxiety Medications for Teens

-Benadryl is used as an Anxiety relief medication by doctors.
-It has calming effects on Anxiety and is mainly prescribed for children and adolescents with Anxiety disorders.
+• Benadryl: Benadryl is used as an Anxiety relief medication by doctors.
+It has calming effects on anxiety and is mainly prescribed for children and adolescents with Anxiety disorders.
 (AACAP).
-Vistaril (hydroxyzine), similar to Benadryl, can also be used as a short-term remedy for treating Anxiety.

 John's Wort